slachterman-g/caip-tfx/README.md

 Repository structure:
 - `infrastructure` - Infrastructure As Code (IaC) configurations for provisioning GCP services comprising MLOps environments
-- `notebooks` - Jupyter notebooks demonstrating the use of TFX for experimentation, workflow development and workflow run analysis
+- `notebooks` - Jupyter notebooks demonstrating the use of TFX for experimentation, machine learning pipeline development and pipeline run analysis
 - `pipelines` - example pipelines and pipeline templates
 - `cicd` - Cloud Build configurations and scripts for building and deploying ML pipelines